tedlee21/TheraPet/README.md

 ## Desktop Digital Pet
 *All spritework is original*

+Please checkout the *Gameplay Screenshots* Folder for Images!

 For my project, I will attempt to design a desktop program that will house a digital pet that you can:
 - *Choose which type of pet to raise*